ping-payments/ping_python_sdk/README.md

 ## Installation

-Install the latest SDK using pip:
+Install the latest Ping Payments Python SDK using pip:

 ```sh
 pip install ping-sdk
 ```

+## The [Ping Payments API]

+The Ping Payments API is implemented as the `PaymentsApi` class.
+The PaymentsApi contains a number of endpoints.
-## Payments API
+### Ping Payments API Endpoints

-### [Payments API]
+Available endpoints in the PaymentApi class:

 -   [Merchant]
 -   [Payment Orders]
 -   [Payment]
 -   [Payout]
 -   [Ping]

+You work with the Ping Payments API by calling methods in the PaymentsApi endpoints.

+The Ping Payments Python SDK documentation contains lists of available methods for each endpoint, on the page for each endpoint.

 ### Usage

-First time using Payments API?
-Here’s how to get started:
+Here’s how to get started with the Ping Payments API:

 #### Get a tenant ID

-Ping Payments provides you with a tenant ID.
-The Payments API uses the tenant ID to manage available resources.

-Tenant IDs connect to resource permissions.
+Ping Payments provides you with a `tenant ID`.
+The Ping Payment API uses tenant IDs for resource permissions.

 **Important:** Make sure you store and access the tenant ID securely.

-Using the Payments API:
+Using the Ping Payments API:

--   Import the PaymentsAPI class
+-   Import the PaymentsAPI class.
--   Instantiate a PaymentsAPI object
+-   Instantiate a PaymentsAPI object.
--   Initialize the PaymentsAPI object with the appropriate tenant ID and environment
+-   Initialize the PaymentsAPI object with the appropriate tenant ID and environment.

 Detailed instructions: